Vol. 07 · Issue 42 The Winter Review · February MMXXVI

 §1 — Origins

 The publication began as an internal memorandum circulated among a dozen operating partners and chief financial officers who had grown dissatisfied with the quality of strategic discourse available to the mid-market.
-The first issue ran to eighteen pages, was printed on a borrowed press, and was mailed to sixty-three recipients.
+The first issue ran to eighteen pages, was printed on a borrowed Heidelberg in a commercial bindery south of Cleveland, and was mailed to sixty-three recipients.
 The second issue doubled that number without promotion.
 The third tripled it.
 What began as a private correspondence has become, by accident and then by design, a quarterly review.

 §2 — Editorial Stance